CV

-WE CALL in Conciliations, book, Tarah Hogue, Jennifer Robinson eds.
+WE CALL in Creative Conciliations, book, Tarah Hogue, Jennifer Robinson eds., Laurier University Press, Waterloo, ON, 2025

 EXHIBITIONS / PERFORMANCES / PROJECTS